 - The fight between The Axe Gang and The Three Masters.
 The intro showed the Axe Gang to be an unstoppable force.
-When the gang appears at Pig Sty Alley after Sing's antics, they prepare to set a woman and a child on fire.
+When the gang appears at Pig Sty Alley after Sing's antics, they prepare to set a woman and a child on fire to flush out whoever harmed their member earlier.
 Coolie saves the pair by catching the lighter, then singlehandedly takes on the gang.
 When it appears that Coolie might be in over his head, Tailor, who had been shown to be a effeminate sissy, rips off his shirt, revealing his well-built form, and lends Coolie an assist.
 When the Axe Gang members go for their guns, Donut uses his kneading staffs to disarm them and destroy their weapons.
 As a result, Coolie, Tailor, and Donut deliver a Curb-Stomp Battle to the Axe Gang and send those that weren't knocked out running.

-Even better, the beast's response to this?
-He tiredly stands up... then bows down and screams, MASTER!
+- Even better, the beast's response to this?
+He tiredly stands up... then bows down and screams, MASTER/I'VE LOST!

 - The fight between Donut and Tailor and the two Musical Assassins.
 Though it's also tragic due to Donut, Tailor and Coolie's deaths, it's also one of the most awesome fight scenes in the movie and the only scene where you're missing out if you aren't watching it in surround sound (or at least a good pair of headphones.)

 - The Landlady and Landlord showing up and handing the assassins their asses at the end is awesome, too.